 Will redevelopment occur without the Purple Line?

-Currently, the Maryland Transit Administration is completing preliminary engineering on the Purple Line, and construction is expected to begin as early as 2016.
+The Maryland Transit Administration expects to begin construction in 2015, with completion by 2020.
 For more information on the Purple Line, including schedule updates, visit the Maryland Transit Administration’s Purple Line website.

 The Land Company supports the construction of the Purple Line on the Georgetown Branch right of way, because of its economic and environmental benefits.
 The County and the State have recognized these benefits and made the Purple Line a priority.